aws/aws-cdk/packages/@aws-cdk/pipelines/README.md

 doesn't have a matching class yet, you can define your own step class that extends `Step` and implements `ICodePipelineActionFactory`.

-Here's a simple example that adds a Jenkins step:
+Here's an example that adds a Jenkins step:

 ```ts
 class MyJenkinsStep extends Step implements ICodePipelineActionFactory {